-If you’ve taken the first step to try press on nails, congrats – the removal process takes less than 15 minutes and you’ll quickly notice a difference in how your nail bed looks as opposed to traditional nail applications!
+If you’ve taken the first step to try press on nails, C-O-N-G-R-A-T-S!
+The removal process takes less than 15 minutes and you’ll quickly notice a difference in how your nail beds look as opposed to traditional nail applications!

-As the latest beauty trend emerges to give your nails a professional look right at home, you can skip the exhaustive removing process of a salon.
+As the latest beauty trend emerges, giving your nails a professional look right at home, you can skip the exhaustive removing process of a salon.
 Try these 4 easy steps to remove your press on nails:

 Step 1: Soak your nails